"Wine is part of life, it reminds us of the past as we enjoy the present and think about the future."

 1998 - The Beginning

-Deborah Paskus and partners decide to build a winery to craft world-class wines in a yet unproven area.
+Deborah Paskus and partners decide to build a winery to craft world-class wines and purchase land in a yet unproven area.

 1999 - First Vines Planted